coreygz/portfolio/index.md

 permalink: /
 ---

-## Academic Student Support

-<p class="job-company">Delaware Technical Community College</p>

-Teaches and helps students in Calculus, Statistics, and Linear Algebra.
-Manages math tutoring centers, schedules tutors, and provides one-on-one and
-group assistance so students improve their grades.
+I am currently working as Academic Student Support at Delaware Technical Community College, where I teach and help students in Calculus, Statistics, and Linear Algebra.
+I also manage math tutoring centers, schedule tutors, and provide one-on-one and group assistance to help students improve their grades.

 <br><br>